 5. Honeywell Washable Filters Air Purifier HFD-120-Q (Best Non-HEPA electronic)

 Honeywell HFD-120-Q is an electronic air purifier that uses a permanent electrostatic washable filter, a replicable odor filter to purify the air.
-The highest CADR is 132 cfm for pollen which is suitable to use in a room size of 170 square feet with almost 5 air exchange per hour.
-Rather than the good CADR, the effectiveness is much less in removing tiny particles.
-The IFD filtration can trap 2 microns of particles at 99% of removal efficiency which looks much less than HEPA air purifiers but it is normal for IFD (Intense Field Dielectric) air purifiers.
-As, it uses Electrostatic Precipitation techniques, which might produce a small amount of ozone that is lower than the safe level and it is listed on the California Air Resources Board’s ozone safety air cleaners list.
-The operation is very simple with 3 fan speed settings and it featured an indicator to tell you when the filter needs to be washed.
+The highest CADR is 132 cfm for pollen, which is suitable to use in a room size of 170 square feet with almost five air exchanges per hour.
+Rather than the excellent CADR, the effectiveness is much less in removing tiny particles.
+The IFD filtration can trap 2 microns of particles at 99% of removal efficiency, which looks much less than HEPA air purifiers.
+Still, it is normal for IFD (Intense Field Dielectric) air purifiers.
+As it uses Electrostatic Precipitation techniques, which might produce a small amount of ozone that is lower than the safe level, and it is listed on the California Air Resources Board’s ozone safety air cleaners list.
+The operation is straightforward with three fan speed settings, and it featured an indicator to tell you when the filter needs to be washed.
 It also has an oscillating feature to increase filtration efficiency.

 Yearly filter replacement cost: